na-na-hi/renget/archive/pcrgMTLguide.md

 		InstallPath=C:\Program Files\Sugoi-Translator-Toolkit-V4.0-Public\Code
 		EnableShortDelay=True
 6. Start PriCon from the DMM Player; you will see a python.exe window pop up, no worries, this is expected and not malware
-7. Press Alt+0 while in the game, you should now see "Sugoi Offline Translator" as the translator in the third box

 This is still an MTL translation so don't expect a flawless result, but it cuts down the latency and does a better job than DeepL.
 DeepL seems to cut out almost all the onomatopoeia, exclamations, honorifics and so on for example, and sometimes just throws a dictionary definition for individual words.
 If you are using an NVIDIA GPU, check the [Github](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint) again for how to enable CUDA.